-- (1) Any task force established under this section- - (A) shall to the maximum extent practicable, consist of an equitable balance among representatives of resource user interests and nonuser interests; and - (B) shall not be subject to the Federal Advisory Committee Act (5 App.
-U.S.C.). - (2) Meetings of any task force established under this section shall be open to the public, and prior notice of those meetings shall be given to the public by the task force in a timely fashion.
+(1) Any task force established under this section-

+(A) shall to the maximum extent practicable, consist of an equitable balance among representatives of resource user interests and nonuser interests; and

+(B) shall not be subject to chapter 10 of title 5, United States Code.

+(2) Meetings of any task force established under this section shall be open to the public, and prior notice of those meetings shall be given to the public by the task force in a timely fashion.